Thomas M. Eaton: Biography

+Auto business

 He moved to Long Beach, California, in 1921 and engaged in the automobile sales business.

+Local politics

 Eaton was elected to the Long Beach City Council in 1934.
 He was reelected in 1936, and was unanimously chosen mayor by the council.

+Congress

 Eaton was elected as a Republican to the Seventy-sixth Congress and served from January 3, 1939, until his death in Long Beach, California, September 16, 1939.

 Eaton's seat remained vacant until his elected successor, William Ward Johnson, took office in January 1941.
-He was interred in Sunnyside Memorial Gardens, later known as Forest Lawn Memorial Park (Long Beach).